MuhammadUsman-10/MuhammadUsman-10/README.md

 --------------------

 - 👨🏼‍💻 I'm A CS Undergraduate student from UET, Peshawar, Pakistan
-- 🚀  I'm currently working on [ISA-Backend](devbackend.isaworkbridge.com/docs/)
+- 🚀  I'm currently working on Full Stack Projects using **Next.js** and **Nest.js**
-- 🧠  I'm learning React, Next.js with Tailwindcss, and Advance Backend Development using Node.js, Docker and MySQL with Sequelize ORM.
+- 🧠  I'm learning React, Next.js with Tailwindcss, and Advance Backend Development using Node.js/Nest.js, Docker and MongoDB/MySQL with Sequelize/Type ORM.
 - 😎 I'm a part of GDG Peshawar also other Tech Communities.
 - 🤝 I'm open to collaborating on Frontend, Backend, Full Stack Projects
 - 🔰 And looking for guidance & mentorship from different tech expert & software engineers.